The word alone makes people sigh.

 LinearB’s Pulse Dashboard is a powerful complement to the Daily Scrum.
 You can use the Pulse Dashboard to see exactly how much progress the team has made, overall and against individual issues.
 This is especially valuable to the project owner and Scrum manager, who otherwise have to gauge progress based on the updates each person shared out loud during the Daily Scrums, which is imprecise, qualitative data.

 It should be said that you should use the Pulse Dashboard before or after a Daily Scrum but not during.
 The Daily Scrum is time for your team to connect with one another each day.
-This not only promotes alignment, but it also helps to build camaraderie and help everyone truly feel part of a team.
+This not only promotes alignment, but it also helps to build camaraderie and helps everyone truly feel part of a team.
 That’s why the Daily Scrum should be spent talking face-to-face, not going through an external tool like the backlog or the Pulse Dashboard.

 For more tips on how to improve your Daily Standup, be sure to check out our super-popular article, 16 Ways To Make Your Daily Stand-Up Better With LinearB.